ltsaprounis/python-cpp-experiments/README.md

 # Python-cpp-experiments
-Repo containing my experiments with writting C++ extensions for python with pybind11.
+My experiments with C++ extensions for python using pybind11.

 # Notes:
 To build the cpp package execute the following: